Instagram Knockout Dolly Castro Busts Out Of Slinky Black Dress & Fans Are In Love

 In the sexy snapshot, Dolly looked like a complete bombshell as she posed with her hands on her hips and showcased her massive cleavage, tiny waist, curvy booty, and long, lean legs in the skimpy black number.

 The dress boasted a short skirt and see-through sleeves, and Dolly accessorized the gown with a large gold necklace and matching gold heels.
-She had her long, brown hair parted down the middle and styled in soft curls that fell down her back and over her shoulder and she rocked a full face of makeup for the snap.
+She had her long, brown hair parted down the middle and styled in soft curls that fell down her back and over her shoulder.
+She also rocked a full face of makeup for the snap.

 Dolly’s glam look consisted of defined eyebrows, long lashes, and a pink smokey eye shadow.
-She added a shimmering highlighter on her face, pink blush on her cheeks, and a glossy pink color on her lips to complete the glam look.
+She added a shimmering highlighter on her face, a pink blush on her cheeks, and a glossy pink color on her lips to finish off her bombshell image.

-The model’s over 6.2 million fans were worked into a frenzy over the racy photo, and shared their appreciation for the post by clicking the like button 31,000 times and leaving more than 750 comments in the first 15 hours after the photo was posted to the platform.
+The model’s over 6.2 million fans were worked into a frenzy over the racy photo, sharing their appreciation for the post by clicking the like button 31,000 times and leaving more than 750 comments in the first 15 hours after the photo was posted to the platform.

-“Such a cute dress,” one of Dolly’s social media followers wrote in the comment section of the photo.
+“Such a cute dress,” one of Dolly’s social media followers wrote.

 “You look gorgeous as always,” another fan stated.